 Adding the Lakers to the BAA gave them the games biggest star in George Mikan.
 Mikan and the Lakers were the defending champions of the NBL and would go on to win the third championship in BAA history defeating the Knicks.

 The NBL tried to counter when it created the expansion Indianapolis Olympians replace the Jets who had jumped to the BAA.
 The Olympians were made up of 5 Kentucky all American talents lead by Ralph Beard and Alex Groza.
 The 5 former Wildcats would own the team and would also play for the team.
 This was one of the few moves that the NBL did in its last few seasons that truly worried the NBA.

 The NBL had also been able to lure big man Dolph Schayes away from the BAA when the Syracuse Nationals were able to land him over the New York Knicks.
-The Nationals offered Schayes a bigger contract and a bigger signing bonus, in cash, if he signed with them the day they met and he did.
+The Nationals offered Schayes a bigger contract and a bigger signing bonus, and Maple Casino in cash, if he signed with them the day they met and he did.

 Landing the games biggest stars caused a lot of alarm amongst the BAA owners and they pressured commissioner Maurice Podloff to act.
 The BAA owners feared that with competitive teams in the NBL's biggest markets, one of the markets which the NBA was struggling to compete in, that the NBL may get a decisive advantage over the BAA teams.

 The BAA owners had reason to worry beyond just having a competitor.
 The NBL had tried and failed in many of the cities that the BAA was trying to establish it self in.
 Most notably the NBL had failed 3 times each in Chicago, Detroit and Cleveland.
 The NBL had also failed in Pittsburgh twice, where the BAA also had a team.